sts10/generated-wordlists/readme.markdown

 ### Assumed use-cases of passphrases

-Let's consider _**when**_ a password manager user might want to use a passphrase rather than a password like `96W8vaCHCR':XXj,xhJ6`.
+Let's consider _**when**_ a user might want to use a passphrase rather than a password like `96W8vaCHCR':XXj,xhJ6`.
 I based my work around three use-cases (loosely ranked by importance/priority):

-1. When creating a master password that the user will have to memorize and type frequently.
+1. When creating a master password for a password manager or an encrypted drive that the user will have to memorize.
 2. When creating an account where they'll enter the password in a situation where they can not auto-fill or copy it from a password manager (for example: a smart TV or computers where they don't have access to their password database).
 I think of this as a case where the user needs to hold their password in their minds for a few seconds.
 3. When creating an account they anticipate they may have to read the password over a voice channel.